DeLuca21/ynab-ha/README.md

 ### **Categories**

-Each YNAB budget category now has **one sensor** with relevant attributes instead of multiple sensors.
+Each category in your YNAB budget is exposed as a **single, attribute-rich sensor** that includes budgeted amount, spending, remaining balance, and goal tracking.

 #### **Attributes for Categories:**